manojmangipudi/gaussuan-process-for-prediction-of-molecular-properties/README.md

 # gp-s
 Gaussian Processes(GPs) is able to define probability distributions over sets of functions. motivation is non-linear regression.
-In project the implementation of GPs works using SMILES strings and molecular fingerprints as input. this project deals with training of gaussian process using Gpytorch library.
+In the project the implementation of GPs works using SMILES strings and molecular fingerprints as input. this project deals with training of gaussian process using Gpytorch library.
 Tanimoto kernel in Gpytorch: Tanimoto kernel is defined in Gpytorch.
 Tanimoto kernel GPs on training molecules and evaluate on a heldout test set.